Disfranchisement: Other European countries

 Several other European countries permit disenfranchisement by special court order, including France and the Netherlands.

 In several other European countries, no disenfranchisements due to criminal convictions exist.
-European countries that allow inmates to vote (as of 2012) include Croatia, the Czech Republic, Denmark, Finland, Ireland, Latvia, Lithuania, Montenegro, North Macedonia, Norway, Serbia, Spain, Sweden, Switzerland, and Ukraine.
+European countries that allow inmates to vote (as of 2012) include Albania, Croatia, the Czech Republic, Denmark, Finland, Ireland, Latvia, Lithuania, Montenegro, North Macedonia, Norway, Serbia, Spain, Sweden, Switzerland, and Ukraine.

 Moreover, many European countries encourage people to vote, such as by making pre-voting in other places than the respective election locales easily accessible.
 This often includes possibilities for prisoners to pre-vote from the prison itself.
 This is the case for example in Finland.

 Middle East

 Israel

 Inmates are allowed to vote in Israel and ballot boxes are present in prisons on election day.
 They do not suffer disfranchisement following release from prison after serving their sentence, parole, or probation.
 Neither courts nor prison authorities have the power to disqualify any person from exercising the right to vote in national elections, whatever the cause of imprisonment.